 I once asked a group of young middle school aged girls how they practiced patience with their smartphones.
 One girl proudly announced that she shows patience as she waits for the iMessage bubble indicating the other person is typing to display her newly received message.

-	For many of us adults, this may also be the extent of patience we can exert while messaging.
+For many of us adults, this may be the extent of patience we too exert while messaging.

 Foundationally, we know that good relationships require healthy communication.
 Somehow though, in the past decade of smartphone domination we began believing healthy relationships require always available, instant communication.

 With this belief, we’ve allowed our response time to diminish from days or hours to now minutes – even seconds!